matrix-org/matrix-spec-proposals/proposals/1767-extensible-events.md

 It's a bit arbitrary as to which fields are allowed lists of fallbacks.

+It's a bit ugly that you have to look over the keys of contents to see what types are present, but better than duplicating this into an explicit `types` list (on balance).

 We're skipping over defining rules for which fallback combinations to display (i.e. "display hints") for now; these can be added in a future MSC if needed.
 MSC1225 contains a proposal for this.

+## Issues

+I think Erik had some concerns about mixing together types at the top level of `contents` but I've forgotten the details.
+Hopefully these are mitigated by the revised approach.

 ## Security considerations